 What to do if you feel unwell

-If you are feeling unwell and showing symptoms of Covid-19 it is essential you do not leave your residence at any time.
-This is to minimise the risk of spreading coronavirus to others, including those who may be the most vulnerable in our society.
+If you are feeling unwell and showing symptoms of Covid-19 it is essential you do not leave your accommodation at any time.
+This is to minimise the risk of spreading Coronavirus to others, including those who may be vulnerable.
 You need to do this for at least 10 days, until your symptoms are over.

 Important: If you have symptoms, you must let us know by filling in the Covid-19 symptoms reporting form.